Netbreeze-GmbH/coffeescript-style-guide/README.md

 elem.bind(foo)(function() {});
 ```

-we chose to use the rule: **attach parentheses to the function they belong to**.
+We chose to use the rule: **attach parentheses to the function they belong to**.
 So this rule can help us to identify such errors faster.

 Do not use parentheses when declaring functions that take no arguments: